 Thus till date Pratigya has supported over 4,400 families and 22,000 people so far during corona lockdown .

 The ration kit contained provided directly by Pratigya contained an average 10 to 15 kg rice, Wheat Flour 5 to 10 kg Pulses 1 to 2kg , Sugar – 1 Kg, Salt- 1 Kg, Gram- 1 to 2 kg , Vegetable Oil- ½ to 1 Litre, Jaggery -1/2 to 1 kg, Soap Potato, Onion, Spices ,Tea leaves etc. The ration kit sufficed for a family for about 15 days.

 This whole endeavor came as a great relief to about 22,000 people who otherwise in all probability would have undergone starvation.
 This also gave a decent cushioning period to the families to arrange for ration from other sources.
 Especially in the period when government’s support is extremely limited and in many cases negligible.
 These ration kits have also helped these marginalized people in covering their nutritional need to an extent in this situation of crisis.

-Pratigya has been hosting “Hunger Helpline” being run by Ranchi District Administration for over two months.
-Pratigya’s calling volunteers have been receiving and processing hunger needs continuously for over 12,000 calls since the last 75 days continuously without even a single day break.
-Over 12,000 families had already been facilitated cooked food or dry food through this helpline.
+Pratigya had hosted the “Hunger Helpline” run by Ranchi District Administration for over two months in 2020.
+Pratigya’s calling volunteers received and processed hunger needs continuously for over 12,000 calls during this period continuously without even a single day break.
+Over 12,000 families had been facilitated cooked food or dry food through this helpline.